Perception matters. The world is full of geometric shapes and we, as humans, have assigned each one of them a meaning.

 Abstract Shapes

-A good marketer always uses psychology of shapes in logo design.
+A good marketer always uses the psychology of shapes in logo design.
 He knows the hidden message of the shapes and uses them wisely while designing his logo.

 Psychology of Shapes in Logo Design – Geometric Shapes

-Psychology of Four Sided Structures [Squares & Rectangles]
+Four Sided Structures [Squares & Rectangles]

 Four-sided structures are everywhere, from buildings to tables to the tiniest sugar cubes, we see four sides everywhere.
 We even spend most of our time in a four-walled room.